vaulty-co/docs/docs/cookbooks/email-list-with-protected-emails.md

 ![result](/img/cookbooks/in-mg-error.png)

-Let's check what we have in our DB:
+Let's check what we have in our database:

 ![result](/img/cookbooks/tokenized-subscribers.png)

-As you can see, our DB stores a tokenized email.
+As you can see, our database stores a tokenized email.
 The first part with email tokenization is completed:

 * the backend does not store plain emails and has no direct access to them
 * plain emails are encrypted and securely stored by Vaulty